 There are 2 stitches on right needle.

-I turned my needle around a bit so that you can see.
-What you will do is stick you needle into one leg of the stitch below the stitch on the needle.
+I turned my needle around so you can see.
+What you'll do is stick you needle into one leg of the stitch below the stitch on the needle.

 Lift that leg onto the right needle just like the photo.